amadeus/powerline-improved/README.md

 #Powerline Improved

 My custom theme for powerline.
+Requires [vim-powerline](https://github.com/Lokaltog/vim-powerline).

 To use, add this to your vimrc: